Deformation equivariant cross-modality image synthesis with paired non-aligned training data: Experiments

-The six models trained with this data set are listed in Table \ref{table:results_virtual_staining}.
+Inputs and targets were coarsely registered and the alignment seems superficially good.
+However, upon a closer inspection clear misalignments are present.
+We additionally registered the images using an open source cross-modality whole slide image registration tool called wsireg\footnote{https://github.com/NHPatterson/wsireg}.
+The WSI pairs were registered in two steps, first rigidly for global alignment and then elastically for more granular correspondence between the modalities.
+We refer to the coarsely registered original data set as "unaligned" and to the more finely registered data set as "registered".
 No oracle model was trained as we did not have ground truth registrations for this data set.
-For evaluation, however, we did additionally register the images using an open source cross-modality whole slide image registration tool called wsireg\footnote{https://github.com/NHPatterson/wsireg}.
-The WSI pairs were registered in two steps, first rigidly for global alignment and then elastically for more granular correspondence between the modalities.

-The models were trained by sampling random image patches of size $512 \times 512$ from the whole training data set.
-Additionally inputs were augmented with low-amplitude noise.
+All of the models were trained by sampling random image patches of size $512 \times 512$ from the whole training data set.
+Additionally the inputs were augmented with low-amplitude noise during the training.
+On this data set we used the same set of transformations for the equivariance encouraging loss functions as was used in the synthetic experiment.
+We did not consider scaling or shearing for this data set as the misalignments on a single patch level are essentially rigid.
+Flipping was included as on the microscopic level the distribution should not be affected by that.